When life gets hard, turn to prayer and be thankful. You will see God transform your weariness into His strength.

 How David Starts Psalm 9

 When David sat down to pen this psalm, I am sure that his problem already existed.
-Yet he starts off giving praise to God with his whole heart.
+Yet he starts by giving praise to God with his whole heart.

 David . . .